-- SUPPORT the expansion of broadband (high speed internet service) and the deployment of emergency technologies, such as small cell 5G, to drive economic development and job opportunities, support county service delivery, and improve health, education and public safety outcomes for residents. - SUPPORT federal initiatives and programs that expand broadband access, especially in underserved, rural, or low-income areas, bridging the Digital Divide to reduce gaps in digital equity, access and literacy for marginalized communities. - SUPPORT federal policies that support local efforts to adopt new technologies without compromising public health, privacy, or local autonomy. - SUPPORT the restoration of net neutrality to ensure open and nondiscriminatory access to online information. - SUPPORT preservation of local government ownership and control of the local public rights-of-way and ensure reasonable compensation for their use. - OPPOSE Federal Communications Commission (FCC) rulemaking that would reduce franchise fee obligations which fund community television operations and the General Fund. - ENSURE nondiscriminatory treatment of Public, Educational and Government (PEG) channels by cable system operators. - SUPPORT continued funding for PEG channels. - SUPPORT local decision-making and accountability of local elected officials and OPPOSE any actions that would preempt or limit the zoning and siting authority of local governments.

-SUPPORT extension of Affordable Connectivity Program (ACP) that provides income-eligible individuals and families discounts to internet service and computer equipment.
+- SUPPORT the expansion of broadband (high speed internet service) and the deployment of emergency technologies, such as small cell 5G, to drive economic development and job opportunities, support county service delivery, and improve health, education and public safety outcomes for residents. - SUPPORT the restoration of net neutrality to ensure open and nondiscriminatory access to online information. - SUPPORT preservation of local government ownership and control of the local public rights-of-way and ensure reasonable compensation for their use. - OPPOSE Federal Communications Commission (FCC) rulemaking that would reduce franchise fee obligations which fund community television operations and the General Fund. - ENSURE nondiscriminatory treatment of Public, Educational and Government (PEG) channels by cable system operators. - SUPPORT continued funding for PEG channels. - SUPPORT local decision-making and accountability of local elected officials and OPPOSE any actions that would preempt or limit the zoning and siting authority of local governments. - SUPPORT extension of Affordable Connectivity Program (ACP) that provides income-eligible individuals and families discounts to internet service and computer equipment.
 SUPPORT funding for outreach to create awareness of ACP and other opportunities for increased digital access.